 Filing a Biotechnology Submission

-If a person wishes to commercialize an intergeneric microorganism, or to introduce such microorganisms into the environment for research purposes, EPA's final biotechnology regulation under the Toxic Substances Control Act (TSCA) requires the submission of certain information to Office of Pollution Prevention and Toxic Substances (OPPT).
+Section 5 of the Toxic Substances Control Act (TSCA) requires the submission of certain information to EPA if a person wishes to commercialize an intergeneric microorganism, or to introduce such microorganisms into the environment for research purposes.
 Persons who wish to commercialize an intergeneric microorganism must submit a Microbial Commercial Activity Notice (MCAN) to EPA at least 90 days prior to commercialization.
 Persons who wish to introduce an intergeneric microorganism into the environment for commercial research and development purposes must submit a TSCA Experimental Release Application (TERA) to the Agency at least 60 days prior to initiation of the field test.

-There is no required form for biotech submissions in the e-PMN software but you must use the e-PMN software "header sheet."
-In the opening screen of the e-PMN program, choose to create a new project and then select "Biotechnology."
-You will be required to enter contact information into the Header Sheet regarding the submitting company and the technical contact.
-There are five biotechnology submission choices covered in this module: MCANs, TERAs, Tier I and Tier II exemptions, and Biotechnology TMEAs.
+Note: There is no required format for biotech submissions in the e-PMN software.
+In the “Forms” screen of the e-PMN program, choose to create a new form and then select "Biotechnology."
+You will be required to enter contact information regarding the submitting company and the technical contact.
+There are five biotechnology submission choices: MCANs, TERAs, Tier I and Tier II exemptions, and Biotechnology Test Market Exemption Applications (TMEAs).
 After selecting a submission type, you can enter the submission information in a cover letter and as attachments.
-Refer to the Helpful Hints for Use of the eTSCA/e-PMN Submission Software (PDF) (16 pp, 54K) for more information on how to submit notices using the e-PMN software.

 For more information on how to prepare a submission, please refer to Points to Consider in the Preparation of TSCA Biotechnology Submissions for Microorganisms (PDF) (71 pp, 1.3MB).
 For information on the requirements for submitters, please refer to the Final Rule Fact Sheet or the biotechnology regulation.

 The Status Report below lists brief information about biotechnology submissions from FY 1987 through FY 1997.
-The Notifications Table lists only those submissions received under the biotechnology regulation, beginning in FY 1998.
+The Notifications Table lists those submissions received under the biotechnology regulation, and covers FY 1998 to present.
 From this table, you can link to a brief summary of each submission and, in many cases, to a fact sheet on the decision reached by OPPT.
 The Items of Interest page contains fact sheets, actions or other items that do not fit into the Status Report or Notifications Table.